cdn77/debugr/packages/express/README.md

 ### `captureBody`

-The `captureBody` option controls whether or not the request or response body will be captured in the debug log.
+The `captureBody` option controls whether the request or response body will be captured in the debug log.
 It can be set in many ways, so it bears explaining in more detail:
  - A `boolean` simply means what `boolean` usually means - `captureBody: true`